scPharmaceuticals Announces Start of SUBQ-HF NHLBI Study with Its Subcutaneous Furosemide Product

 “One of the core objectives of healthcare reform is to concurrently improve treatment outcomes while reducing cost of care.” said Pieter Muntendam, MD, president and CEO of scPharmaceuticals.
 “Patients with heart failure make up 42 percent of all Medicare admissions and in 2012 we set out to develop a product that would offer a home-based, hospital-strength diuretic option for treatment of fluid overload in heart failure, the single most common reason for these hospitalizations.
 The NHLBI SUBQ-HF will help to define how to best use this novel option to reduce length of stay.”

 scPharmaceuticals, based in Lexington, MA, is a privately held biopharmaceutical company developing a portfolio of transformative pharmaceutical products for subcutaneous delivery.
 Based on widely used generic drugs that currently require intravenous or intramuscular injections, innovative products will be administered subcutaneously via a proprietary patch pump.
 This avoids material risks and costs associated with the current delivery options.
 Our lead products are the first subcutaneous formulation of furosemide (the most widely used parenteral diuretic in treating heart failure), and ceftriaxone (the most widely used parenteral antibiotic used outside the hospital setting).
 Our novel furosemide formulation enables convenient anytime anywhere use, for example in an outpatient setting instead of the emergency room or other in-patient settings.
 For ceftriaxone and other antibiotics, subcutaneous administration eliminates the need for PICCs (peripherally inserted central catheters), which are associated with serious complications, frequent adverse events and high medical cost.
-For further information on how we are transforming the administration of parenteral drugs, go to www.scpharmaceuticals.com.

 For More Information: